 Manali

 Tourist Attraction In Manali

+An ancient cave temple dedicated to Hidimba Devi, located amidst a cedar forest.
 Also known as Dhungri Temple, the Hadimba Temple brings the epic, Mahabharata to life.
 Dedicated to Hidimba Devi, one of the wives of the Pandava Prince Bhima, the temple is nestled among tall deodar trees.

+Famous for its ski slopes, paragliding, and stunning views of the surrounding snow-capped mountains.
 An open valley of meadows, cobalt blue skies and spectacular vistas is the most popular tourist attraction in Manali.
 Solang Valley is a great melange of nature surrounded by the heavenly ranges of Himalayas.

+Rohtang Pass is a popular destination for snow lovers.
+It offers breathtaking views, snow activities, and a gateway to the Lahaul and Spiti valleys.
 On a winding mountain road, located on the Pir Panjal Range is the most touted tourist attraction of Manali, Rohtang Pass.
 A personal favourite of all nature lovers, artists and photographers the pass offers access to Lahaul and Spiti in summers.

 Why Visit?

-• India’s highest sky bicycle track
+• India’s highest sky cycling track

-Welcome to Manali
+Welcome To Manali

+Manali